Don Kirshner, son of a Bronx tailor, masterminded the takeover of rock

-A native New Yorker, Don Kirshner spent most of his late teens in East Orange, New Jersey where he attended Upsala College.
-While working as a bellhop in the Catskills one summer, Kirshner wrote his first song, and while carrying bags for Frankie Laine, tried to sell it to the popular star.
+A native New Yorker, Don Kirshner spent most of his late teens in East Orange, New Jersey.
+After high school Kirschner attended City College, an athletic scholarship took to Upsala College in East Orange, N.J. where he captained the basket ball team..
+While working as a bellhop at the Surf Clubin the Catskills one summer, Kirshner wrote his first song, and while carrying bags for Frankie Laine, tried to sell it to the popular star.
 Laine turned it down, but explained where and how to get a demo made.
-Kirshner followed his advice, had the song published six months later, but it was never recorded.
+Kirshner followed his advice, with $50 from his father, Kirshner recruited the Surf Club's bartender, recorded a demo, had the song published six months later, but it was never recorded.

 Kirshner was working around the industry when, through a mutual friend, he met Robert Casotto at a candy store in 1957.
 After hearing Cassotto play and sing his original material, Kirshner decided they should be a team.
 It took a year for a deal to come their way, and the first few records went nowhere, but Casotto, known professionally as Bobby Darin, would soon develop into a highly creative and successful recording star.

 In the early years, 1956-58, Kirshner wrote some forgettable songs like "Go To School" and "Warm Up To Me Baby."
 With Darin, the songs improved slightly, but failed to catch the public's imagination.
 During this time Kirshner and Darin decided to go door to door, offering to write commercials for shops and businesses.
 On some of those commercials was one Concetta Franconero, a New Jersey friend of Kirshner's .
 Later as Connie Francis, she would help Kirshner more than he could imagine at the time.